abrennec/tbag_2021/02_audio_rendering_basics/readme.md

 Acoustical systems can be accessed with transducers, devices that change energy from one form to another kettledrum changes mechanical energy into acoustical energy; a microphone responds by producing electrical energy or a loudspeaker that produces acoustical energy from electrical energy

-## Sound vs Audio
-Sound
-refers to a natural acoustical phenomenon

-Audio
-refers to audible sound i.e., the frequency range of human hearing

-refers to audio signals & the (electronic) representation of sound i.e., in the contexts of sound capture, processing, reproduction

-## Digital Audio

-Sound waves are digitized using an audio-to-digital-converter (adc) that is part of the sound card/audio interface (device) and converted back using an digital-to-analog-converter (dac).
-Driver APIs provide a programming interface that tells the operating system (or the audio application directly) how to exchange audio data with the audio interface.
-Audio APIs introduce another layer of abstraction: They provide a programming interface across all operating systems (platforms) & are generally used by application developers.

-Audio signals can be represented electronically in analog formats: analog processors operate directly on the voltage level of the analog signal (continuous function) digital formats: digital processors operate mathematically on the binary representations of the digital signal (discrete function)

 ## Sampling

 Quantization - mapping the codomain of a sampling function to a set of integer numbers